Portfolio manager’s Letter May 2007

 It is not my intent to criticize any of these purchases; on the contrary they would all seem to be large, high quality companies whose prices are reasonable, if not as cheap as Warren Buffett previously required.
 I do not think that there is any question that this area of the market (Large Cap Growth) is a lot cheaper today than it was four years ago.
 In a new world with a weak dollar, mediocre domestic growth; and a strong international economy, this group should easily out-perform the average domestic portfolio.

 The fact remains that compared to the companies Warren Buffett is buying, Berkshire Hathaway (at least in my simple mind) is a better value.
 Berkshire Hathaway has a lower PE and faster revenue growth than most of the companies Warren Buffett is buying.
 Normally this would make you look for Warren Buffett to “buy-back” stock, but last year at the annual meeting Warren Buffett said that he will not do a “buy-back” because all that happens is the announcement drives the price of the stock up and he never gets to buy any stock at his price.

 For the last five years Berkshire Hathaway’s price has lagged behind the rate at which its earnings have grown.
 The stock price has appreciated at an annual rate of 7.5%, but normalized growth of reported earning has been north of 20%, which means that in terms of value the stock is a lot cheaper today than it was five years ago.
-The good news is that it has become so cheap that in the future it is likely that the stock price will have to at least keep pace with the company’s earnings growth and the help of the weak dollar.
+The good news is that it has become so cheap that in the future, it is likely that the stock price will have at least to keep pace with the company’s earnings growth and the help of the weak dollar.